subscribe to ourNewsletter

 White backsplash with black grout adds another level of depth to this kitchen and makes the subway tiles stand out.
 The grout lines for this tile are slightly larger than the traditional grout size, giving this backsplash a more rustic look.
-When it comes to grout, the size is completely up to preference, with average size ranging from 1/8″ to 1/4″.
+When it comes to grout, the size is completely up to preference, with an average size ranging from 1/8" to 1/4".

 Photo via Solitude Homes